engber/GameBoard/ReadMe.md

 ### CommandKeys

-`GameBoard` use _CommanKeys_, to represents keys the user presses when interacting with the `GameBoard`. _CommandKeys_ can be either a regular `char` (e.g. 'a' or 'B') or one of the `CommandKey` `enum` constants (e.g. `arrowUpKey` or `deleteKey`).
+`GameBoard` use _CommandKeys_, to represents keys the user presses when interacting with the `GameBoard`. _CommandKeys_ can be either a regular `char` (e.g. 'a' or 'B') or one of the `CommandKey` `enum` constants (e.g. `arrowUpKey` or `deleteKey`).

 `Gameboard`'s `nextCommandKey` method is used to determine which key the user presses.
 If `nextCommanKey` is passed a zero timeout it waits until the user to presses a key before returning it.
 When `nextCommanKey` is passed a non-zero timeout, if no key has been pressed it will stop wating, and return `noKey`.

 ### Tile

+The Tile class is use to represent the contents of a position on the GameBoard.
+It specifies a glyph (char) and its color.

 The tile class is basically a wrapper for 4 bytes of data.
-One byte is the glyph (char) displayed.
+The low byte is the glyph (char) displayed.
 A glyph of 0 means the tile is empty.
-The remaining bytes hold one of the Color enum values.
+The next 18 bits hold, up to three, Color enum values.
+Of the remaining 6 bits, the high bit is a private flag to mark tiles as dirty.
+The rest are currently unused.

-The `Color` `enum` constants encode up to three VT100 attributes which determine how a character is displayed.
+The `Color` `enum` constants encode, up to three, VT100 attributes which determine how a character is displayed.

-We currently have constants for the 8 VT100 colors, for the _dark_ colors (dim attribute + color), and for the default (no attributes).
+Currently there are constants for the 8 VT100 colors, for the _dark_ colors (dim attribute + color), and for the default (no attributes).

 ### Information On VT100 Terminal Programming: